Skip to content

 Living in Spain

 The process of moving to Spain after Brexit differs from when the UK was still a part of the EU.
 If you are planning on living in Spain for longer than three months, (which is you if you’re emigrating!), you need to register in person at the Oficina De Extranjeros (Foreign Office) in your area of residence as well as secure a suitable visa to Spain.
-You’ll be issued with a Residence Certificate the size of a credit card, and after 5 years you can apply for a certificate for permanent residence in Spain.
+You’ll be issued a Residence Certificate the size of a credit card, and after 5 years you can apply for a certificate for permanent residence in Spain.

 You may have to prove you have sufficient money to support yourself, and if you’re planning to work you will need to provide a certificate of employment from your employee.